 The Yankees won 95 games and their fourth straight pennant that season, with Mussina again coming up big in October.
 With the Yankees down 2–0 in the Division Series against Oakland, he delivered seven shutout innings in Game 3, aided by Derek Jeter's legendary flip play.
-After a solid six-inning, two run start in Game 2 of the ALCS against the Mariners, he was roughed up by the Diamondbacks in the World Series opener but rebounded to strike out 10 in eight strong innings in Game 5, which the Yankees won in the 12th.
+After a solid six-inning, two-run start in Game 2 of the ALCS against the Mariners, he was roughed up by the Diamondbacks in the World Series opener but rebounded to whiff 10 in eight strong innings in Game 5, which the Yankees won in the 12th.
 The Yankees ultimately came within one inning of their fourth straight title—and Mussina's first—but Mariano Rivera unraveled in the ninth inning of Game 7.
 So it goes.

 After a so-so 2002, Mussina helped the Yankees back to the World Series in '03.
 He ranked eighth in ERA (3.40) and fifth in WAR (6.6) for the 101-win AL East champs, though his October had its ups and downs.
 He worked seven innings in a losing cause against the Twins in Game 1 of the Division Series, was knocked around by the Red Sox in the ALCS opener and wound up on the short end despite a 10-strikeout performance in 6 2/3 innings in Game 4.
 When Clemens fell behind 4–0 and failed to retire any of the three batters he faced in the fourth inning of Game 7, manager Joe Torre summoned Mussina out of the bullpen for the first relief appearance of his professional career.
 He was nails: With runners on first and third, he whiffed Jason Varitek on three pitches, then got Johnny Damon to ground into a double play to escape the jam.
-He worked three scoreless innings, an unsung hero in a game the Yankees won in 11 on Aaron Boone's walkoff homer.
+He worked three scoreless innings, an unsung hero in a game the Yankees won in 11 on Aaron Boone's walk-off homer.

 Mussina started Game 3 of the World Series against the Marlins, battling Josh Beckett to a 1–1 draw through seven innings despite a 39-minute rain delay in the fifth.
 The Yankees took the lead in the eighth and broke the game open in the ninth, giving them a 2–1 series lead.
-Though he was lined up for Game 7, the call never came, as New York lost the next three games.
+Mussina was lined up for Game 7, but the call never came, as New York lost the next three games.

 Things started going downhill for Mussina in 2004, his age-35 season, as he lost six weeks to elbow tightness.
 From 2004 to '07, he averaged just 173 innings a year due to injuries, never topping 200.
 His 4.36 ERA over that span was still good for a 102 ERA+, but that owed to one exceptional season (2006: 3.51 ERA, 129 ERA+, 5.0 WAR) offsetting three mediocre ones; for the stretch, he averaged just 2.9 WAR.

-As for the postseason, Mussina may not have won a ring, but his 3.42 ERA in 139 2/3 innings is no small feat given the high-scoring era; it's 0.26 lower than his regular-season ERA, which itself was 23% better than the park-adjusted league average and ranks 25th all-time.
-Aided by the three tiers of playoffs during the bulk of his career, his 145 postseason strikeouts rank fourth all-time, and his 9.3 strikeouts per nine are second among the 22 pitchers with at least 100 postseason innings (Randy Johnson is first at 9.8).
+As for the postseason, Mussina may not have won a ring, but his 3.42 ERA in 139 2/3 innings is no small feat given the high-scoring era; it's 0.26 lower than his regular-season ERA, which itself was 23% better than the park-adjusted league average and is tied for 23rd all-time.
+Aided by the three tiers of playoffs during the bulk of his career, his 145 postseason strikeouts rank fourth all-time, and his 9.3 strikeouts per nine are second among the 22 pitchers with at least 100 postseason innings (Randy Johnson is first, at 9.8).
 Sadly, Mussina's teams only won nine of his 23 postseason starts because they supported him with just 3.1 runs per game; only four times did they even give him more than four runs.
 He had a few dud starts (three of less than five innings) among them, but it's tough to pin his failure to win a championship on him.

 As for the advanced metrics, Mussina stands tall thanks to his combination of run prevention and strikeouts (for which he doesn't have to share credit—and thus value—with his fielders).
 His 83.0 career WAR ranks 23rd all-time, ahead of 41 of the 62 enshrined starting pitchers; it's 14th among post-World War II pitchers.
 That total is 1.6 wins above 2014 honoree Glavine, who has an almost identical career/peak/JAWS line, and 9.1 above the average for enshrined starters.
 Mussina's peak WAR of 44.5 doesn't stack up as well; while it's still 65th all-time, it tops only 22 enshrined starters and is 5.8 wins below the average one.
 Even so, his 63.8 JAWS is 1.7 points above the Hall average, good for 28th all-time, one spot below Schilling (64.5) and two above Glavine (62.9).
 His score beats those of 38 enshrined starters.
 He's good enough for Cooperstown.